 Be aware that your stock, bond, etc. may have a dividend element.
 If you have received a 1099 DIV which shows that you know or are taking the income from your fund on a quarterly or annual basis, it’s important to recognize exactly what kind of dividends are being paid.
 Are they taxable to you?
 Are they not taxable to you?
 Are they taxable at different rates to you?
 You should also know how much they are so as you are talking about taxes, you understand what the tax ramifications are to you for receiving those dividends.

-Here’s another important point to keep in mind, let’s say you own a mutual fund or have a dividend re-investment program.
+Here’s another important point to keep in mind, let’s say you own a mutual fund or have a dividend reinvestment program.
 Instead of taking those dividends in cash you are re-investing them back into the stock or the fund automatically.
-Those dividends that are paid out, even if you don’t receive them as cash, if they are not in some kind of tax deferred or tax qualified kind of holding those may be taxable to you.
-Dividends can be utilized for monthly budget needs or just to have for spending but if it’s outside of a tax deferred vehicle those will be taxable to you.
-Even if you are re-investing back into your stock, to buy additional shares, if it’s not inside a tax-deferred vehicle, an IRA or something similar, those will be taxable to you even if you don’t receive them a cash.
+Those dividends that are paid out, even if you don’t receive them as cash if they are not in some kind of tax-deferred or tax-qualified kind of holding those may be taxable to you.
+Dividends can be utilized for monthly budget needs or just to have for spending but if it’s outside of a tax-deferred vehicle those will be taxable to you.
+Even if you are re-investing back into your stock, to buy additional shares, if it’s not inside a tax-deferred vehicle, an IRA or something similar, those will be taxable to you even if you don’t receive them in cash.
 It’s important to speak to your CPA, accountant or financial advisor to see what your particular space looks like.

 Tax-qualified or Tax-deferred Accounts